-CEQA Determination: Impacts from the project to eelgrass habitats offshore of Eden Landing are potentially significant, because of multiple factors including the sensitivity of these communities and their dependent food webs to burial and turbidity, and the uncertain rate and extent of recolonization, growth, and recovery post-burial.
-The SF Bay Conservation and Development Commission's website has a web-based application, SF Bay Eelgrass Impact Assessment Tool (Tool), for assessing the potential impacts of dredging projects on eelgrass.
+CEQA Determination: Impacts from the project to eelgrass habitats two miles west of Whale's Tail shoreline in Eden Landing Ecological Reserve are potentially significant, because of multiple factors including the sensitivity of these communities and their dependent food webs to burial and turbidity, and the uncertain rate and extent of recolonization, growth, and recovery post-burial.
+The SF BCDC's website has a web-based application, SF Bay Eelgrass Impact Assessment Tool (Tool), for assessing the potential impacts of dredging projects on eelgrass.
 The Tool, which is located at SF Bay Eelgrass Impact Assessment Tool | BCDC Open Data Portal (arcgis.com), shows 1) the maximum extent of eelgrass beds that have been surveyed in SF Bay as of 2021; 2) a 45-meter growth buffer for potential bed expansion (direct impact buffer zone); and 3) a 250-meter turbidity buffer around eelgrass for determining indirect impacts (indirect impact buffer zone).
-Using the Tool to map the location of the project relative to the location of eelgrass beds and adjacent buffer zones shows that most areas of the project are within the 45-meter direct impact buffer zone and 250-meter indirect impact buffer zone.
+Using the Tool to map the location of the project relative to the location of eelgrass beds and adjacent buffer zones shows that most areas of the project are outside the 45-meter direct impact buffer zone and 250-meter indirect impact buffer zone.
 Implementation of mitigation measure BIO-2, below, would reduce impacts to eelgrass communities to less than significant with mitigation.